Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Sensitivity analyses

-The impact of batch size on the average AUC values obtained by the DeepMaxent method in the different regions of the dataset is illustrated in Table \ref{tab:batch}.
+The impact of mini-batch size on the average AUC values obtained by the DeepMaxent method in the different regions of the dataset is illustrated in Table \ref{tab:batch}.

-The mean AUC values for small batch sizes such as batch size 10 averaged 0.765.
-Increasing the batch size to 25 does not improve the overall AUC.
+The mean AUC values for small mini-batch sizes such as mini-batch size 10 averaged 0.765.
+Increasing the mini-batch size to 25 does not improve the overall AUC.
 Even though very small, the improvement comes mainly from AWT, NSW, and SWI.
-The average AUC in all regions shows better values for batch sizes of 100 and 250, with values of 0.767.
-Conversely, when the batch size increases to 1000 or 2500, the average AUC values for all regions decrease, reaching 0.766 and 0.764, respectively.
+The average AUC in all regions shows better values for mini-batch sizes of 100 and 250, with values of 0.767.
+Conversely, when the mini-batch size increases to 1000 or 2500, the average AUC values for all regions decrease, reaching 0.766 and 0.764, respectively.

 When analysing specific regions, we notice that regions like AWT and NSW show high variability in their AUC values.
-AWT exhibits the most instability, as its AUC value fluctuates between 0.702 and 0.716 across different batch sizes, suggesting that it may require a larger batch size for consistent performance.
-Conversely, SWI maintains a high AUC value around 0.848 with minimal changes, indicating that it is relatively unaffected by batch size variations.
-Similarly, regions such as CAN, NSW and SA also show limited impact, with AUC values remaining close to 0.732, 0.751 and 0.801, respectively, regardless of the batch size.
+AWT exhibits the most instability, as its AUC value fluctuates between 0.702 and 0.716 across different mini-batch sizes, suggesting that it may require a larger mini-batch size for consistent performance.
+Conversely, SWI maintains a high AUC value around 0.848 with minimal changes, indicating that it is relatively unaffected by mini-batch size variations.
+Similarly, regions such as CAN, NSW and SA also show limited impact, with AUC values remaining close to 0.732, 0.751 and 0.801, respectively, regardless of the mini-batch size.

-For some regions, such as SWI and CAN, the effects of batch size appear to be minimal, with good approximations obtained regardless of batch size.
-However, a medium batch size can improve computational efficiency on machines, providing a balance between performance and resource utilisation compared to larger batch sizes.
+For some regions, such as SWI and CAN, the effects of mini-batch size appear to be minimal, with good approximations obtained regardless of mini-batch size.
+However, a medium mini-batch size can improve computational efficiency on machines, providing a balance between performance and resource utilisation compared to larger mini-batch sizes.
 On the other hand, the AWT remains the most unstable region, indicating that it requires more precise parametrisation to achieve optimal performance.